Johnny Sibilly

 Johnny Sibilly (born September 5, 1987) is an American actor and producer.
 His work includes roles in Pose, The Deuce, Hacks and the Queer as Folk reboot on Peacock.

 Early life

 Sibilly grew up in a military family and lived in Germany, Texas, and Miami.
 From a young age, he knew he wanted to be an actor.

 Career

 In 2018, Sibilly began a recurring role in the FX drama Pose.
 He auditioned for the show three times before being cast.

-In December 2020, Sibilly began hosting a twice-weekly series for Logo TV called Logo Live, a rundown of the day's top stories featuring celebrity guests.
+In December 2020, Sibilly began hosting a twice-weekly series for Logo TV called Logo Live, a rundown of the day's top stories, featuring celebrity guests.
 In February 2021, he was announced as a recurring guest star on the HBO show Hacks.
-In September 2021, Sibilly was announced as one of five cast members of a new Queer as Folk reboot on Peacock, in which he will play "a successful lawyer who is not as put together as he seems."
+In September 2021, Sibilly was announced as one of five cast members of a new Queer as Folk reboot on Peacock, in which he played "a successful lawyer who is not as put together as he seems."